AnonProfileSubmission/LLM_Agent_Cybersecurity_Forensic/README.md

 - **single_agent** → *Single-Agent Baseline*: a minimal architecture where a single agent handles the full forensic analysis.
 - **tshark_expert** → *Tshark Expert*: a multi-agent setup focused on executing arbitrary `tshark` commands to extract insights from PCAP traces.
 - **tshark_expert_plus_logs** → *Tshark Expert + Logs*: an extended version that combines `tshark`-based analysis with system log inspection for richer context.
-- **flow_reporter_plus_logs** → *Pipeline of Agents*: a multi-agent pipeline where three specialized agents collaborate sequentially, combining flow analysis, log inspection, and forensic reasoning for more accurate CVE identification.
+reasoning for more accurate CVE identification.

 Each branch represents a step in our exploration of how **different coordination strategies (single-agent vs. multi-agent pipelines)** impact performance, accuracy, and token efficiency when applied to **cybersecurity forensic tasks**.